EbrahimKaram/LebaneseEngineers/README.md

 ```

 So maybe we should try all possible combinations and see what happens
 we have 63 subfields and 10 fields.
-We have a total of 630 permutations to try
+We have a total of 630 permutations to try.

 ### What we ended up with
 We got 62 subfields and we now know which subfields are under which fields.